lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   in/out (the latter often Pulse Width Modulation (PWM)-controllable), ADC/DACs (analog-to-digital and digital-to-analog converters), etc.
   The term "System on a Chip" (SoC) can be used where this hardware is specialized for an application.
-These devices often implement elaborate sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (compare the related quantity Ps, see {{scaling-properties}}).
+These devices often implement complex sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (compare the related quantity Ps, see {{scaling-properties}}).

 * General-purpose-class devices (e.g., called "A-Profile" in [ARM-ARCH]).